The Soil Temperature in your lawn, not calendar dates, is what should be used to determine your lawn care schedule.

 The next time you want to look for the 70 degree threshold is after the heat of the summer when soil temperatures start to head back down to 70.
 That’s when a third round of pre emergent herbicides should be applied to prevent fall germinating lawn weeds such as Poa Annua, Hairy Bittercress, and Chickweed.

 Once soil temps hit 80 degrees, warm season grasses thrive.
 Unlike cool season grasses, warm season grasses like the heat.
-At this temperature there’s no need to worry about pre emergent herbicides since most weed seeds will not germinate at such hot soil temps.
+This is when you want to feed the lawn plenty of nitrogen fertilizer to push it to get thick.

 How to Find Soil Temperatures